davila00/2021-fall-cpsc-240-lab-demos/3-hybrid-with-libP/README.md

 * Print confirmation after user input that contains the inputted value

+* Show the .bss section and how it can be used to create an input buffer

+    * Reminder: Future assignments may require a stack-based buffer, rather than a global .bss based buffer

 * Probably want to demonstrate math related to Assignment 1 at this point, so they can get a solid start

     * Talk about the concept in general (multiply input by pi-numerator, then divide result by pi-denominator)